mikeabreu/dotfiles/README.md

 `stow`
 - GNU Stow is used to symlink ~/dotfiles/_home to ~/

-`tmux`
-- This can be removed as a depedency.

-`git`
-- This can be removed as a depedency.

 # Getting Started
 Here is a quick one liner to clone the repo, cd into it and run the script.